seun-awonuga/Application-of-Machine-Learning-Techniques-to-Classify-Patients-with-Alzheimer-s-Disease-/README.md

 ************************

 # Project Summary
-This research will evaluate the efficiency of supervised and unsupervised learning methods in categorizing patients with Healthy Control (HC) and non-HC diagnosis, which is Alzheimer’s Disease
+This research will evaluate the efficiency of supervised and unsupervised learning methods in categorizing patients with Healthy Control (HC) and non-HC diagnosis, which is Alzheimer’s Disease.
+Four supervised ML algortithms and One unsupervised ML algortihm was used to evaulate the efficiency of the research method

 # Dataset Description
 - The dataset was acquired by researchers from the Alzheimer’s Disease Neuroimaging Initiative (ADNI).
 It was based on the studies of Ageing data related to Australian Imaging Biomarkers and Lifestyle